 To ensure that our development efforts are overseen by the organization's executive management, on a quarterly basis all development teams participate in Quarterly Team Strategic Planning sessions.
-These are attended by the programming team leader as well as the CEO, EVP of Software Development, VP of Writing Team/Product Design, VP of Quality Control, and Project Coordinator, and other interested parties as appropriate.
+These are attended by the programming team leader as well as the CEO, EVP of Software Development, EVP of Client Experience, VP of Quality Control, VP of Management Services, and other interested parties as appropriate.

 The purpose of these meetings is to review the team's priorities and status for the current and coming calendar quarters.
-These meetings are useful for keeping leadership apprised of the team's progress and challenges, and for making sure everyone is on the same page as to what is being worked on and what's next on everyone's plate.
+These meetings are useful for keeping the CEO and other leads apprised of the team's progress and challenges, and for making sure everyone is on the same page as to what is being worked on and what's next on everyone's plate.
 These meetings often include preliminary discussions and planning for major design changes coming down the road.